Cole Irvin strikes out 8 over 7 innings, A's beat Rangers - KVIA

 Puk hit Kole Calhoun to load the bases before getting Semien to ground out, earning his first save.

-Pinch-hitter Stephen Vogt provided an insurance RBI single in the eighth for Oakland.
+Vogt provided a pinch-hit insurance RBI single in the eighth for Oakland — and is happy to know he helped Irvin.

+“I’ve been fortunate to see a lot so I love sharing anything I can to help,” he said.

 Both teams had a long day coming into the game.